Flag

 Uniformed health staff are made up of members of the Regular Force (full time) or Territorial Force (Reserve Force), with some roles exclusively Reserve Force, including surgeons.
 Civilian staff are also critical to delivery of Defence Health Services in New Zealand based roles, such as selected health leadership and policy positions, and in Force Health roles including General Practitioners, Nurses, and Dentists.

-Military staff may be enlisted medics trained by the NZDF, specialist officers recruited for their speciality civilian qualifications, and non-medically trained general list officers in health command positions.
+Military staff may be enlisted medics trained by the NZDF, specialist officers recruited for their speciality civilian qualifications, and non-medically trained general-list officers in health command and staff positions.

 As a joint service, health staff typically serve their careers under the service they initially join.
-When appropriate staff from one service may post into positions in a differing service, which can serve as an important means of transferring service knowledge and skills.
+When appropriate staff from one service may post into positions in a differing service, serving as an important means of transferring service knowledge and skills.
 Trade and core changes can be facilitated with appropriate qualification.

 Recruiting

 Recruiting of NZDF Health staff can occur via a number of pathways according to role.
 These range from direct entry, internal recruiting, and enlisting trained medical specialists.
-The NZDF has also benefited from recruiting staff from aligned militaries, subject to appropriate clearance.
+The NZDF also benefits from recruiting staff from aligned militaries, subject to appropriate clearance.

-An NZDF Health Recruiting portfolio advises NZDF recruiting and advertising, and supports activities at medical profession gatherings and events.
+An NZDF Health Recruiting portfolio advises NZDF recruiting and advertising, and supports activities at medical gatherings and events.
 Recruiting is assisted by number of options to internally recruit, retain, and reenlist staff.
 These include supporting medical students to serve in the reserve force, facilitating movement between reserve forces and full time service, and offering work flexibility including altered hours and parental support to retain staff.
-Health specific remuneration is planned, helping to adjust for changes in the pay of civilian healthcare workers.
+Health specific remuneration is maintained, helping to meet changes in the pay of civilian healthcare workers.

 Operations and tasks